Wenhan-Tan/Automated-Classification-Map-Generation-of-Prostate-Cancer-using-Deep-Learning/README.md

 # Automated-Classification-Map-Generation-of-Prostate-Cancer-using-Deep-Learning
-Here is the original code which you can use to reproduce results.
+Here is the original code which you can use to reproduce entire results.
 Some scripts are for testing codes only.
-There are 7 steps to reproduce results:
+There are 7 steps:

 1. Clean_data.py
 2. Extract_patches.py